jldec/test-before/README.md

 # test-before
-⚠️ The behavior described below was always GitHub-specific, and as of [#21d3f0](https://github.com/gitpod-io/gitpod/commit/21d3f00d47f7b073fa517dd186963bcb87abc652) will no longer work.
+The behavior below illustrates the edge case of using a `before` without an `init` in the same same Gitpod task.

+**NOTE**: This is not the recommended way to use `before` because it is run twice, and results in unnecessary prebuilds when nothing in the `before` commands needs to be persisted.

-Use `init` instead of `before` when the main intent is to trigger a prebuild and you previously relied on a single `before` without any `init`.
-Use `before` to extract common steps when both `init` and `command` are also present.
+- Use `init` instead of `before` when the main intent is to trigger a prebuild.
+- Use `before` to extract common steps like selecting a kubernetes context or changing directories when **both** `init` and `command` tasks are present.

-#### .gitpod.yml (this will no longer behave as described below)
+#### .gitpod.yml

 ```yaml
 tasks: